lucblassel/lucblassel.com/posts/lets-implement-CART.markdown

 | 13  | overcast | 81          | 75       | FALSE | yes  |
 | 14  | rainy    | 71          | 91       | TRUE  | no   |

-That's it, thats the whole dataset, but you see here we have a nice mix of categorical and numerical data.
+That's it, that's the whole dataset, but you see here we have a nice mix of categorical and numerical data.
 Ok so let's see how our CART implementation handles this:

 ```python
 >>>import pandas as pd